Azure/azureml-assets/assets/models/system/tiiuae-falcon-7b/description.md

 #### Compute Infrastructure

 #### Hardware

-Falcon-7B was trained on AWS SageMaker, on 384 A100 40GB GPUs in P4d instances.
+Falcon-7B underwent training on AWS SageMaker, utilizing 384 A100 40GB GPUs housed in P4d instances.

 #### Software

-Falcon-7B was trained a custom distributed training codebase, Gigatron.
-It uses a 3D parallelism approach combined with ZeRO and high-performance Triton kernels (FlashAttention, etc.)
+Falcon-7B was trained using a specialized distributed training codebase named Gigatron.
+This codebase employs a 3D parallelism approach in conjunction with ZeRO and incorporates high-performance Triton kernels, including FlashAttention.

 #### License

-Falcon-7B is made available under the Apache 2.0 license.
+Falcon-7B is released under the Apache 2.0 license.

 # Model Evaluation Sample